Dominions II: The Ascension Wars: Ulm

+Caelum

 A nation of winged humans ruled by a magical oligarchy, which institutes a rigid caste system.
 Caelians dwell in cold regions, and many of their troops wear magical ice armor which hardens in colder climes.
 Caelum employs the game's most cost-effective mages (albeit not the most versatile), and wields both air and water magic.
 Ground-based Caelian armies typically consist of socially outcast "wingless" (born indistinguishable from humans), temple guards (holy warriors who have torn off their own wings as a sign of loyalty), and mammoths.

 C'tis

 An ancient civilization of lizardmen combining elements from both ancient Egypt and Robert E. Howard's Stygia.
 C'tis boasts powerful mages of death and nature, skeleton-summoning assassins and, under one theme, a dominion that causes disease.